-The individual appointed to serve as the hearing chairperson will schedule a meeting with each of the parties and their advisors to discuss the process, answer questions, and receive input.
-Prior to or at these meetings, the parties will provide the chairperson with a list of witnesses they would like to attend the hearing for the purpose of answering questions (including whether a proposed witness was interviewed by the investigator, and if not, the reason), and any new and relevant information they would like considered that was not provided to the investigator (and if not, the reason).
-The parties and their advisors will be provided with guidelines for decorum and for asking relevant questions during the hearing, instructions related to participation in the hearing in real time (including whether participation will be in person or remote).
-At these meetings or soon thereafter, the chairperson will provide the parties with a final witness list.
+The Director of Community Standards will schedule ameeting with each of the parties and their advisors to discuss the process, answer questions, and receive input.
+Prior to or at these meetings, the parties will provide the Director of Community Standards with a list of witnesses they would like to attend the hearing for the purpose of answeringquestions (including whether a proposed witness was interviewed by the investigator, and if not, the reason), and any new and relevant information they would like considered that was not provided to the investigator (and if not, the reason).
+The parties and their advisors will be providedwith guidelines for decorum and for asking relevant questions during the hearing, instructions related to participation in the hearing in real time (whether participation will be in person or remote).
+At these meetings or soon thereafter, the Director of Community Standards will provide parties with a final witness list.
 The parties are strongly encouraged to submit cross-examination questions they plan to ask the other party at least 48 hours in advance of the hearing.
 This will permit the hearing chairperson to consider these questions for relevancy and provide feedback to the parties before the hearing begins.

-X. TITLE IX HEARING
+X. TITLE IX HEARING PROCESS

 The hearing will be live.
 Live hearings may be conducted with all parties physically present in the same geographic location, or, at the College's discretion, any and all parties, witnesses, and other participants may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.
 There will be a single verbatim record, such as an audio recording or a transcript, of the hearing (excluding deliberation).
-The recording is created for two limited purposes only: for reference by the hearing officer(s) during deliberations and for review by the appeal officer during an appeal.
+The recording will be available to the parties for inspection and review.
 No other recordings of hearings are allowed, and no other access to the recording is permitted.
-The recording, and all other records associated with the case, are the property of the College
+The recording, and all other records associated with the case, are the property of the College.